rriley513/Number-Theory-Ciphers/README.txt

 Implementation notes:

-Uploading/ lack of Git history: I actually did write the entire project in a Git Repositry, using careful commits.
+Uploading/ lack of Git history: I actually did write the entire project in a Git Repository, using careful commits.
 Renaming the main folder made the repository implode on itself, and after several recovery attempts I just uploaded the source files instead.